tlaughlan/commissionator/README.md

  One of Spring MVC's strengths is its ability to use multiple view templates.
 I wish I had implemented multiple templates instead of just putting the whole calculator into one html file.
-Perhaps I could have implemented a results template which would have simplified handling of the completed Commission model object.
+Perhaps I could have implemented a results template which would have simplified handling the completed Commission model object.

- ##### Future improvements
+ #### Future improvements

  If I were to work on this project more in the future, or produce another one like it, there are a few things I'd like to try: